 The XT3 server can encode, at a time, a record train in two different codec types, which are called essences.
-The following essences are available: Intra and Proxy (Lo-Res).
+The following essences are available: Intra and/or LongGOP (XDCAM) and/or Proxy (Lo-Res).
 This process is seamless to the user, who will go on working as before with the EVS server.